cryptochainery/cryptochainery.github.io..minima/blockchain-tutorials/what-is-hashing-cryptography-used-in-bitcoin-blockchain.md

 * the hash should be extremely hard to reverse-engineer (computationally speaking).
 * computing the hash should be computationally efficient.

+## So how do we apply hashing to cryptocurrency?
 If you understand these fundamental properties of hashing, then you have the necessary knowledge to understand how hashing is used in blockchains and cryptocurrencies (bitcoin, altcoins).
 We will dive into this in another lesson, but I'll give you a sneak peek for now.
 Let's say a bitcoin transaction took place and the transaction details are the input and it is sent to the hashing function which produces a hash.
 This hash is easy to verify (hard but doable), but, you cannot guess the transaction details from just looking at the hash.
 This adds a level of security!
 But, I must tell you that this is just the tip of the iceberg - we need to study a little more about concepts like proof-of-work, double-spending, etc. to fully grasp the use of hashing in cryptocurrencies.